coholabs/coholabs-cms/README.md

 coholabs-cms
 ============

-A RESTful Web Application built for today's Cloud.
+<p>A RESTful Web Application built for today's Cloud.</p>
-A custom built system inspired by our clients desire to take control of their online communications.
+<p>A custom built system inspired by our clients desire to take control of their online communications.</p>